How to resize partition on Windows Server 2008 (R2)?

 Both diskpart command and Windows Disk Management are able to resize disk partition, but they cannot extend a drive by shrinking other drives.
 To resize partition in Windows 2008 Server, 3rd party software is the best choice.

-The server partition software in the video integrated Roll-Back Protection technology, which is able to roll back to the status before resizing partition if power failure or any other hardware issue occurred.
+The server partition software in the video integrated Roll-Back Protection technology, which is able to revert server to the original status automatically in a flash if any error occurred.
 Besides, the optimized file-moving algorithm helps resize partition 30% – 300% faster than any other tools.
 Data safety and time are most important to a server.